huggingface/blog/sagemaker-huggingface-llm.md

 - `typical_p`: The typical probability of a token.
 Default value is `null`.
 - `watermark`: The watermark to use for the generation.
 Default value is `false`.

-You can find the open api specification of the TGI in the [swagger documentation](https://huggingface.github.io/text-generation-inference/)
+You can find the open api specification of TGI in the [swagger documentation](https://huggingface.github.io/text-generation-inference/)

 The `OpenAssistant/pythia-12b-sft-v8-7k-steps` is a conversational chat model meaning we can chat with it using the following prompt: